vxcall/vxcall.github.io/_posts/2024-06-10-defeating-a-heavily-obfuscated-binary.md

 In terms of junk code insertion I only removed the junk subroutine calls for cleaning purpose.

-> So I ended up with not dealing with opaque predicates and junk code insertion because even if It screw up the control flow I felt like the disassembly and pseudocode was readable.
+> So I ended up with not dealing with opaque predicates and dead store because even if It screw up the control flow I felt like the disassembly and pseudocode was readable.
 In my view, at the very least, the junk code included `abuse of the cpuid instruction` and `double assignment to registers before use`.
-I assume I can clean them up with symbolic execution but it's gonna be too much for this keygenme.
+I assume I can clean them up with symbolic execution or optimization but it's gonna be too much for this keygenme.
 {: .prompt-info }

 ## [+] Taking down obfuscated jmps